Michigan Tint Exemption

 Is tint a primary offense in Michigan?

-How do police test window tint?
+How do police test window tint in Michigan?

 Get Your Michigan Tint Exemption